If your car is damaged by a hole in the road, you could be entitled to compensation; our guide tells you what you need to know

 2. Get a quote for repairs

 You may need to get the car repaired immediately/as soon as possible in order to continue with your journey or not be seriously inconvenienced but, if possible, get a selection of quotes to repair the damage; this may make it more likely that any claim for pothole damage is honoured, as you will be able to show that you got the best-value repair you could.
+Don’t forget to keep all quotes and invoices, as you may need these if your claim is successful.

 3. Report the pothole